juliuslarsson/RankThis/README.md

-RankThis is an iOS gaming app.
+RankThis is an iOS gaming app, the project is in progress.

-The objective is to rank a number of alternatives according to some given criteria.
+The objective of the game is to rank a number of alternatives according to some given criteria.